Who We Are

 What We Have to Report

-This is the second year since new legislation was introduced in the UK in 2017 that requires companies with more than 250 employees to publish data about their gender pay gap.
+This is the third year since new legislation was introduced in the UK in 2017 that requires companies with more than 250 employees to publish data about their gender pay gap.

 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men’s earnings.
 This measure does not take into account equal pay for equal work.